shotover/shotover-proxy/docs/src/examples/cassandra-cluster-shotover-sidecar.md

 # Cassandra Cluster

-The following guide shows you how to configure Shotover with support to proxying to a Cassandra Cluster.
+The following guide shows you how to configure Shotover with support for proxying to a Cassandra Cluster.

 ## Overview